QuarKUS7/EY/README.md

 # **EY coding challenge repo**
-My implementation of Titanic dataset predicting GENDER of passengers.
+My implementation of the algorithmt predicting GENDER of passengers in Titanic.
+Repo serves as a coding challenge solution.